Shahdurran/essnv/README.md

 ## 🏥 Overview

 MDS AI Analytics is a modern web application that combines business intelligence with AI-powered assistance to provide actionable insights for dermatology practice management.
-The platform serves Dr. Babar K. Rao and the Rao Dermatology team with comprehensive analytics across their locations in New York, New Jersey, and California.
+This demo version serves as an example for multi-location dermatology practices with comprehensive analytics across locations in New York, New Jersey, and California.

 ### Key Features